Tony, tell us a little about your professional background?

 TS: Having originally trained as a Quantity Surveyor I aim to bring a commercial view to the whole construction process.
 Although born in England, I’ve been an expatriate since 1995.

-Describe your role as Design & Construction Director of Black Mountain Partners?
+Describe your role leading the Design & Construction at Black Mountain Partners?

 If we think of it as a circular process that essentially plays out for each development project, I start by identifying the Human Resources we’ll need, from the project manager, to a QS and design team; we then work up a development brief as a first step once a specific real estate investment opportunity in London has been identified.